danilodamasceno/danilodamasceno.github.io/README.md

 <center><img src="https://github.com/danilodamasceno/employees-covid-19/blob/main/images/qs-model.PNG?raw=true" width="600"></center>

-In this project I used the star scheme created by Dr. Ralph Kimball.
-We use a fact table and three dimension tables.
+In this project, I used the star scheme created by Dr. Ralph Kimball.
+I used one fact table and three dimension tables.
 This model has low maintenance and good performance.

 <h2> Open Source Version (Metabase) </h2>